 Chronic disease monitoring

-Chronic or non-communicable diseases are those that occur because a specific system or body function is not working properly.
+Chronic diseases are those that occur because a specific system or body function is not working properly.
 These diseases are often lifelong features on our health bills.
 In addition to frequent monitoring, lab tests and exams also play an important role in their initial diagnosis.

 - Basic heart health panel (Lipids, metabolic panels, urinalysis, complete blood count, C-reactive protein) – $149